 Parque Salado Ecologico

-This small perfect is perfect for a getaway, especially if you live in Envigado.
+This small park is perfect for a getaway for hiking in Medellin, especially if you live in Envigado.
 The taxi from our apartment was only $10,000 COP/$3.50 USD, or you can grab one of the many buses heading up into the hills to take you there even cheaper.

 The entrance fee is about $1 USD each, and it’s totally worth it.
 The park has a beautiful river running through it with plenty of rocks around to read, sunbathe, and people watch on.
-Many Colombians aren’t shy and jump intot he water to play with their kids!
-There are also short but beautiful hiking trails up into the muntain side, with many of the trees and flowers labelled for the nature lovers.
+Many Colombians aren’t too shy to jump into the water to play with their kids, and honestly we were tempted to join them.
+There are also short but beautiful hiking trails up into the mountain side, with many of the trees and flowers labelled for the nature lovers.

 We usually pack a picnic for the day, but there is a restaurant in the park as well.
-If you’re feeling more adventurous, you can even do a zipline course through the canopy of trees!
+If you’re feeling more adventurous, you can even check out the zipline course through the canopy of trees.

-Whether you’re in town for a week or a year, both of these lush oasis escapes are perfect for a day of hiking in Medellin.
+Whether you’re in town for a week or a year, Arenales, Parque Arvi, and Parque Salado all provide lush oasis escapes that are perfect for a day of hiking in Medellin.